bisect-group/fgmolprop/README.md

 <br>

+## Supplementary Information

+The Supplementary Information for the paper can be found in this [link](https://drive.google.com/file/d/1Ux4F9Dcn8g9V4r9EEHuHsg9rrT3KuzxO/view?usp=sharing).

 ## 📌 Overview

 FGMolProp is a deep learning framework for predicting molecular properties using functional group representations.
 Unlike traditional molecular representations (SMILES, graphs), this approach decomposes molecules into their constituent functional groups, enabling more interpretable and efficient property prediction.